-The management and Board of Directors of Mineworx LTD believe that operating the company in a reliable, efficient, transparent and ethical manner enhances our ability to foster sustainable growth and create value for our stockholders.
-Our obligations, expectations and intentions are codified in the documents in this section, and reinforced regularly at all levels of the Company.
+The management and Governance of Mineworx Technologies believe that operating the company in a reliable, efficient, transparent and ethical manner enhances our ability to foster sustainable growth and create value for our stockholders.
+Our obligations, expectations, and intentions are codified in the documents in this section and reinforced regularly at all levels of the Company.

 Board of Directors